James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 # Pedestrian activity in the City of Melbourne before and during COVID-19
- Please run the code in the following order
+ Please run the code in the following order.

 ## Step 1: Modify the "api_keys_tokens.py" file in the *Hypotheses 3 and 4* folder
 Update the variables **MyAppToken** and **google_key** by following the instructions below.